tayo4christ/makaton-gesture-recognition/docs/ARCHITECTURE.md

 # System Architecture
 **Makaton Gesture Recognition Tool**

+## Purpose of This Document
+This architecture document describes the internal structure, data flow, and component interactions of the Makaton Gesture Recognition Tool.
+It is intended for technical reviewers, collaborators, and future contributors who need to understand the design principles, dependencies, and extensibility of the system.

+## Overview
 This document provides a technical deep dive into the architecture of the Makaton Gesture Recognition Tool.
 It describes the system components, data flow, gesture recognition pipeline, and future machine learning integration.